 Long-term Financial Planning The Department has developed a long-range forecasting model for revenues to be deposited in the Highway User Revenue Fund and the Maricopa County Regional Area Road Fund.
 This econometric modeling approach provides a framework that allows for the complex interaction of economic, demographic, and technological factors which influence revenue collections over the long term.
-Using this process, the Department updates and publishes its official forecast on an annual basis, after the close of the fiscal year, and uses this data in developing cash-flow projections for the statewide Highway Construction Program and the Regional Transportation Plan (RTP) Freeway Program, two components of the Five-Year Transportation Facilities Construction Program (the other components being the Pima Association of Governments Highway Program and the Airport Program).
+Using this process, the Department updates and publishes its official forecast on an annual basis, after the close of the fiscal year, and uses this data in developing cash-flow projections for the statewide Highway Construction Program and the Maricopa County Regional Transportation Plan Freeway Program (RTPFP), two components of the Five-Year Transportation Facilities Construction Program (the other components being the Pima County Regional Transportation Authority Highway Program (RTAHP) and the Airport Capital Improvement Program).